Content on this page was generated by AI and has not been manually reviewed.

 How do I know if my Wi‑Fi network is blocking VPN traffic?

 If a VPN connects on mobile data but not on Wi‑Fi, or if all VPN servers fail only on your home network, the issue is likely network-level.
 Check router firewall settings, NAT, and whether the network uses strict VPN-blocking policies.
-Why is surfshark vpn not working common reasons and quick fixes
+Why your vpn isnt working on netflix and how to fix it 2026

 Should I use OpenVPN, WireGuard, or IKEv2 on Wi‑Fi?